Tupay88/ML_12/README.md

 ### Stakeholder-Specific Recommendations

 **For Operations Teams:**
-- Use model predictions to guide daily resource deployment
-- Focus on high-probability incident scenarios during peak periods
-- Monitor model performance and provide feedback for continuous improvement
-- Utilize the model's predictions for 'High' and 'Low' incident types during non-rush hours to pre-plan resource deployment.
+- Utilize the model's predictions for 'High' and 'Low' incident types during non-rush hours to pre-plan resource deployment, focusing on areas highlighted by `station_encoded` and `route_time_combo`.
-- For rush hours, use the high recall for 'Medium' incidents to quickly dispatch general response teams, understanding that precision is lower.
+- For rush hours, use the high recall for 'Medium' incidents to quickly dispatch general response teams, understanding that precision is lower (0.21).
 - Provide feedback on prediction accuracy to enable continuous model improvement.

 **For Maintenance Department:**
-- Prioritize preventive maintenance on routes/times with high mechanical incident probability
-- Use feature importance insights to guide vehicle inspection schedules
+- Focus preventive maintenance efforts on routes and times identified as high-risk for mechanical incidents by the model and EDA (e.g., Routes 501, 503, 504) and periods with high `hour` importance.
+- Investigate if specific vehicle types (`vehicle_encoded` has some importance) are prone to certain delays, informing maintenance schedules.

 **For Service Planning:**
-- Incorporate incident probability into schedule design
+- Incorporate incident probability and dominant incident types into route and schedule design, paying close attention to the impact of `hour`, `dayofweek`, and `route_time_combo`.
-- Adjust buffer times on routes/times with high incident risk
+- Adjust buffer times on high-incident routes and during peak periods.
-- Plan service improvements based on identified incident patterns
+- Leverage the temporal insights to plan service adjustments that mitigate common delay patterns.

 **For Executive Leadership:**
-- Use model insights to justify infrastructure investment decisions
+- Champion data-driven infrastructure investment decisions, particularly for identified high-incident routes (501 Queen, 504 King) and stations (Dundas Street West, Queen Street West).
-- Track key performance indicators (incident response time, service reliability) to measure impact
+- Track key performance indicators (incident response time, service reliability) to measure impact.
-- Communicate data-driven approach to stakeholders and public
+- Communicate data-driven approach to stakeholders and public.

 ---